 - 4.1.
-The preferred choice is to approve the policy to ensure consistency across the County. - 4.2.
+The preferred choice is to approve the policy to ensure consistency across the County and compliance with Welsh Housing Quality Standards. - 4.2.
 The second choice is not to approve the policy.
 This would mean that the current policy remains in force.
-We would not comply with the Welsh Governments condition to review.
+If the policy is not reviewed annually, the Welsh Government will not process financial claims relating to WHQS.